 - Think long term: like Jeff Bezos, Walton was happy to enjoy little earnings to invest in the future

-- Life is unfair: early on a major setback sowed Wa
+- Life is unfair: early on a major setback showed Walton that life is unfair

 - Look What The Competition is Doing Right